matthiasn/talk-transcripts/Hickey_Rich/ImplementationDetails-mostly-text.md

 [Audience member: There was 10,000 or 100,000 Googles.]

 [Audience member: Yeah.
-I just wanted to know is it outcome or tbd]
+I just wanted to know is it outcome or TBD]

 No, no.  It should not be that.